-6. Go to town on dumplings by the plateful at Shanghai Village Dumpling in Chinatown, with dollars to spare for beer.
+4. Go to town on dumplings by the plateful at Shanghai Street on Little Bourke St, with dollars to spare for beer.

-7. Feast on curry and pay however you feel at Lentil as Anything in the beautiful Abbotsford Convent (be generous: it’s a non-profit going back to vulnerable community members!).
+5. Feast on curry and pay whatever you like at Lentil as Anything in the beautiful Abbotsford Convent (be generous: it’s a non-profit going back to vulnerable community members!).

-15. Head 30 minutes out of the city and discover Heide Museum of Modern Art, a centre of Australian modernism and contemporary Australian art - $14-$18.
+15. Head 30 minutes out of the city and discover the Heide Museum of Modern Art, a centre of Australian modernism and contemporary Australian art.
+Entry from $15-$20.

 16. Pat all the good doggos at Collingwood’s Doghouse – Melbourne’s first café catering to pups and their humans (dogachino, anyone?).

-17. Hop on a ferry from Southgate to Williamstown and explore the suburb’s historic waterfront and Castlemaine warship - $18.
+17. Hop on a ferry from Southgate to Williamstown and explore the suburb’s historic waterfront and Castlemaine warship.
+Tickets are $22 one way.

 20. See the city on two wheels with Melbourne Bike Share.
-Pick up a blue bike and hit the Yarra Trail – the daily hire cost is a cool $3.
+Pick up a blue bike and hit the Yarra Trail at just a cool $3 for the entire day.

 21. Relive your childhood with a visit to Scienceworks.
 Learn about black holes, coral reefs and artificial intelligence through guided tours, changing exhibitions and special activities.
 Entry is $15.